-4.2.11 As with Scenario 4 and Scenario 5, the change in simulated water table between Scenario 5 and Scenario 6 results in only incremental changes in the extent and severity of areas of instability and marginal stability, with areas within those categories being almost exclusively embankments, cuttings, steeper natural hillside slopes and channel banks.
-No discernible trend in the peat depth threshold is evident, but threshold angles for instability and marginal stability in this scenario are 12° and 9° respectively.
+4.2.12 As with Scenario 4 and Scenario 5, the change in simulated water table between Scenario 5 and Scenario 6 results in only incremental changes in the extent and severity of areas of instability and marginal stability, with areas within those categories being almost exclusively embankments, cuttings, steeper natural hillside slopes and channel banks.
+No discernible trend in the peat depth threshold is evident, but threshold angles for instability and marginal stability in this scenario are 12° and 9°, respectively.

-Scenario 7 to Scenario 12: Worst Case, Variable Water Table, With and Without Surcharge
+Scenario 7 to Scenario 12: Worst Case, Variable Water Table, With and Without Surcharge this indicates that the parameters used are unlikely to be realistic.
+Notwithstanding, the following should be noted:

-- 4.2.12 In each of the worst-case scenarios applied, large expanses within and outwith the permanent and temporary works boundaries for the Proposed Scheme are indicated to be unstable, or of marginal stability.
-Given the lack of evidence of peat instability indicated within the study area, this indicates that the parameters used are unlikely to be realistic.
-Nevertheless, the following should be noted: - There are few instances, even in these unrealistic scenarios, where areas with peat depths of <1.00m and slope angles less than approximately 5° either with or without surcharges in place where instability is indicated.
+4.2.13 In each of the worst case scenarios applied, large expanses within and outwith the permanent and temporary works boundaries for the Proposed Scheme are indicated to be unstable, or of marginal stability.
+Given the lack of evidence of peat instability indicated within the study area,

+- There are few instances, even in these unrealistic scenarios where areas with peat depths of <1.00m and slope angles are less than approximately 5° either with or without surcharge in place, where instability is indicated.
 As such and as a rule of thumb, it is sensible to select locations that meet these criteria for the permanent and temporary storage of materials (including excavated peat) and avoid surcharges on slopes not meeting these criteria wherever possible.
-This rule of thumb may be useful in planning but should not replace proper assessment of the stability of chosen storage locations and earthworks during detailed design. - The areas of potential instability and marginal instability vastly increase under very high water table conditions, highlighting the importance of monitoring groundwater conditions and having appropriate rules in place to stop working when conditions are particularly wet. - 4.2.13 The analysis of the worst-case scenarios also indicates that stability will increase with the addition of surcharge in areas of very low slope and very deep peat.
+This rule of thumb may be useful in planning but should not replace appropriate assessment of the stability of chosen storage locations and earthworks during detailed design. - The areas of potential instability and marginal instability significantly increase under very high water table conditions, highlighting the importance of monitoring groundwater conditions and having appropriate rules in place to stop working when conditions are particularly wet. - 4.2.14 The analysis of the worst case scenarios also indicates that stability will increase with the addition of surcharge in areas of very low slope and very deep peat.
 However, the infinite slope analysis is known not to behave particularly well in such circumstances and therefore this apparent increase in stability should not be relied upon.